Please Read this page fully and carefully. It has important and new information.

 Please use the wood according to the posted instructions at the hut and be mindful that the season is a long one.
 A small hatchet for creating kindling is cabled at the wood storage.
 Axes or splitting mauls are not to be brought into the hut.
 A good plan is to bring some dry kindling in your pack to make it easier to light the stove.
 Please do not keep the stove burning if you are out for the day or over night.
 This is a backcountry hut and it is not expected to be t-shirt warm in the evenings.
 Based on user contributions from past years, we have supplied as much wood as we are able to provide and maintain a balanced budget.

 Note that the wood burning stove is locked from June to the end of October, as temperatures do not warrant heating.
 As a result of some tough use, this stove will be replaced this year.
-Injuries to the stove included broken glass window (jamming in longer pieces of wood than the stove chamber and slamming the door; broken fire brick and support fixtures inside (no need to jam everything into the stove); removal of the safety heat shield from the top of the stove???.
+Injuries to the stove included broken glass window (jamming in longer pieces of wood than the stove chamber and slamming the door; broken fire brick and support fixtures inside (no need to jam everything into the stove); removal of the safety heat shield from the top of the stove???, and in September, the breaking off of the handle by someone attempting to get around the lock.

 In 2015, a $3500 solar lighting system was added to the hut.
 Under normal usage, three banks of light can be maintained during dark hours.
 Please only use the lights that are necessary for your purposes, but feel free to use whatever light you require.
 Note that the lights are on a two hour timer and will shut off after that time.
 Please do not adjust the time sequence.
 Just turn them on with a quick touch and turn them off when you don’t need them.
 Timing begins when they are switched back on.
 There are four USB chargers also located beside the switches.